JdeRobot/RoboticsAcademy/_pages/exercises/ComputerVision/human_detection.md

     alt: "Human Detection"
     title: "Human Detection"

-youtubeId1: xZQ9x8J-shY
+youtubeId1: vn4ahq8mElg

 ---

 # Human Detection Exercise using Deep Learning

 A Human Detection Exercise to identify the presence of humans and identification of the rectangular boundary around them.
+Apart from the live and video inference features, the exercise also includes model benchmarking and model visualization.
 The user is expected to upload a Deep Learning model which fits the required input and output specifications for inference.
 The input model is supposed to be in the ONNX format.
+We provide all the guidance in the exercise docs to the user, this includes everything from fine tuning pre built object detection models in different frameworks to its subsequent conversion to the ONNX format.
 For more information refer to the "Exercise Instructions" section below.

 {% include gallery caption="Detection Example" %}